mpickering/eventlog2html/docs/index.md

 is a list of rows.
 One entry for each heap profiling event.
 Remember to pass `--bands 0` if you want the whole data rather than just the 15 top allocators.

-### What if I want to view the heap profile offline?

-The `--include-js` option will embed the javascript libraries into the generated HTML file so no internet connection is required to browse the profile.
-This option increases the file size quite a lot so it's disabled by default.
+### Why are the html files so big?

+We bundle all the javascript dependencies so the heap profiles can be viewed offline.
+The `--no-include-js` option will replace the bundled dependencies with links to a CDN if you prefer a smaller file size.

 ## Implementation